nanoporetech/dorado-docs/docs/basecaller/read_trimming.md

 ## Trimming existing datasets

-The `dorado trim` subcommand can be used to trim adapters and/or primer sequences in existing basecalled datasets.
+The Dorado `trim` subcommand can be used to trim adapters and/or primer sequences in existing basecalled datasets.
 To do this, run:

 ```dorado